After six worker deaths at Georgia chicken plant, U.S. issues $1 million in fines

+ATLANTA (Reuters) -A North Georgia chicken plant and its associated companies face $1 million in fines and scores of citations from the U.S. Labor Department over the deaths of six workers and injuries of a dozen in a nitrogen accident in January.

-The U.S. Labor Department and its Occupational Safety and Health Administration agency announced 59 citations and the fines against Foundation Food Group, which runs the Gainesville plant, along with two other associated companies: Messer LLC - a nitrogen gas company, and FS Group Inc, a food processing equipment maker.
+The Labor Department and its Occupational Safety and Health Administration agency announced 59 citations and the fines against Foundation Food Group, which runs the Gainesville plant, along with two other associated companies: Messer LLC - a nitrogen gas company, and FS Group Inc, a food processing equipment maker.

 "Make no mistake, this was an entirely preventable tragedy," Labor Secretary Marty Walsh told reporters in an Atlanta news conference on Friday.